dwarvesf/brainery/consulting/case-study/voconic-a-web-based-cloud-tool-developed-in-partnership-with-google.md

   - case-study
   - partnership
   - consulting
-title: A Web Based Cloud Tool Developed In Partnership With Google
+title: "Voconic: A web-based cloud tool developed in partnership with Google"
 date: 2020-10-24
 description: We team up with them to develop Voconic - a cloud PaaS for CJC’s clients, aiming to make cloud deployment seamless across cloud providers and environment.
 authors: